Fairfield Stalking Lawyer

 Stalking charges and arrests in Fairfield, Connecticut are more common than in the past, possibly because of the increase in online dating sites or the greater attention focused on domestic violence in recent years.

 All stalking arrests are referred to Bridgeport Superior Court.
-That is why a Fairfield stalking lawyer who understands how the courts have applied the laws in circumstances such as yours can serve as an invaluable asset if you have been arrested for stalking.
+That is why a Fairfield stalking lawyer who understands how the courts have applied the laws in circumstances such as yours can serve as an invaluable asset.
 A skilled harassment attorney could guide you through the process to reach the best possible outcome in your case.

 Connecticut stalking crimes are defined broadly and encompass a wide range of scenarios.
 Therefore, it is crucial to work with a Fairfield stalking lawyer attorney who understands how these ambiguous laws have been interpreted and how to formulate the best defensive strategy.

 One of the less serious stalking crimes is Stalking in the third-degree, defined in CGS § 53a-181e of the Connecticut criminal code.
 An individual can be arrested for third-degree stalking if they repeatedly follow another person or are lying in wait for someone, and cause that person to fear for their physical safety.

 If this repeated pattern of following is committed with reckless disregard of the possibility that it might cause fear, then the offense is considered third-degree stalking which is a Class B misdemeanor with a maximum penalty of up to six months in jail and a fine of up to $1,000.

 However, if an individual commits such acts deliberately, and with the intent to cause fear, then the offense becomes more serious.

 As a Fairfield attorney can explain, stalking in the second degree occurs when an individual repeatedly follows or lies in wait for another person and intentionally causes that person to reasonably fear for their physical safety.